redis/NRedisStack/CONTRIBUTING.md

 You may already know how you'd like to contribute, whether it's a fix for a bug you encountered, or a new feature your team wants to use.

-If you don't know what to contribute, keep an open mind!
-Improving documentation, bug triaging, and writing tutorials are all examples of helpful contributions that mean less work for you.
+If you don't know where to start, consider improving documentation, bug triaging, and writing tutorials are all examples of helpful contributions that mean less work for you.